wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/defender-portal.md

 The [Microsoft 365 Defender portal](https://security.microsoft.com) is a unified portal that provides protection, detection, investigation, and response regarding email, collaboration, identity, and device threats.

 The Microsoft 365 Defender portal provides you with quick access to information presented in a simple layout that combines related information for easier use.
-Microsoft 365 Defender portal helps you respond to attacks by bringing information into a set of unified experiences for:
+The Microsoft 365 Defender portal helps you respond to attacks by bringing information into a set of unified experiences for:

 - Incidents & alerts
 - Hunting